-The Bank repurchases bonds issued on the secondary market.
-Purchases and sales of own bonds are proportionally included under the respective headings of debt issued (capital, interest and commissions) and the differences between the amount settled and the write-off, or the increase in liabilities, are immediately recognized in profit or loss.
+The Group repurchases bonds issued on the secondary market.
+Purchases and sales of own bonds are proportionally included under the respective headings of debt issued (capital, interest and commissions) and the differences between the amount settled and the write-off, or the increase in liabilities, are immediately recognized in the income statement.